NeoGranular/lanyon/_posts/2016-04-27-zhan-xian-chapter-58.md

 Once the testing stage’s spell formation was activated, any great affair happening inside would not alarm the people in the village.
 Just as Jin Tao felt at ease and was waiting with outrageous leisure for some kind of accident to happen on the stage, dreaming about the thousand spirit essences he would receive, a thunderous sound echoed on the stage behind his body, the spell formation opened and from the inside, Yang Chen could be seen coming out very slowly.

-“Unexpectedly the spirit beasts of the five attributes were all subdued by only my fire attribute!”
+“Unexpectedly these spirit beasts were all subdued by my fire attribute!”

 Across Yang Chen’s whole face, a smile could be seen with no trace of being exhausted in the slightest.
 Laughing happily, he cupped his hands towards Jin Tao and said: